Relocating for residency? Keep these things in mind

 “Finding a rental property that allows that is very difficult, so we bought a house,” he said.
 “This went against the general advice I’d gotten, but our situation was unusual.”

-The people you met while interviewing may be able to answer your questions or point you to residents who can.
+When it comes to deciding your ideal living arrangement, the people you met while interviewing may be able to answer your questions or point you to residents who can.

-“If you’re going to be renting, ask them how they found their apartments and also what kind of lease timeline the city works on so you know when to start looking,” said Dr. Halpin.
+“If you’re going to be renting, ask them how they found their apartments and also what kind of lease timeline the city works on, so you know when to start looking,” said Dr. Halpin.
 “In L.A., renters only need to give their landlords 30 days’ notice, so you can’t find many places further out than that.”

 The costs of living can vary widely as can moving expenses.